gravitational/careers/challenges/data-engineer/challenge-1.md

 * Reproducible pipelines.
 Scripts should be written in a way that allows reproduction of the environment.
 * Data models.
-Design performant tables.
-Keep queries fast, plan for schema migration, and document the grain of each table so joins and aggregations don't silently double- or under-count.
+Design tables that are fast to query and clear enough to use without reading your pipeline code.
 * Data quality.
-Add validation and test coverage to all stages of your pipeline.
+Bad data should fail loudly instead of quietly reaching downstream tables.
 * Security.
 Data should be processed and stored in a way that does not leak sensitive data.
 * Demo.
 The walkthrough should clearly explain your data model, pipeline